gskerry/df-cl-price-oracle/README.md

 #### 3. Create Google Sheets Response Table

   - Organize your data in Google Sheets.
 Consolidate data to be returned to the oracle to facilitate queries.
   Follow the steps from [Google Sheets API documentation](https://developers.google.com/sheets/api/quickstart/nodejs) to enable API access to your spreadsheet.
+Save your <credentials.json> for token issuance.
 Be sure to note the URL to your spreadsheet (it includes the spreadsheet ID)

 #### 4. Deploy External Adapter function